jessesquires/TIL/apple_platform/logging.md

 # Logging

+## Logging Libraries

+*Alternatives to OSLog (which is made for Apple, not for developers)*

+- [Apple/swift-log](https://github.com/apple/swift-log): A Logging API for Swift.
+- [Nike-Inc/Willow](https://github.com/Nike-Inc/Willow): A powerful, yet lightweight logging library written in Swift.

+## Unified Logging System

 #### [Xcode Console and Unified Logging](https://useyourloaf.com/blog/xcode-console-and-unified-logging/)

 > If you’re still using print statements to debug your App it’s time you moved to the unified OS logging framework.